jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   # AssertionError
   # TypeError

-I change the input to a tuple_
+I change the input to a :py:class:`tuple`

 .. code-block:: python
   :emphasize-lines: 2